-One worldwide people with a common idea of sharing Earth and keep each other alive.
+One worldwide people with a common idea of sharing Earth and keeping each other alive.
 In my mind, this starts here in Europe – we’re the guinea pigs it gets tested on.
-It’s clearly not always easy to follow that huge political vision, but in my opinion nothing worth having comes easily.
+It’s clearly not always easy to follow through on this huge political vision, but in my opinion nothing worth having comes easily.

 Just like with running a marathon, you have to put in a lot of work until great things happen.
-But apart from this point of raising awareness I’m not in it to achieve some world records or anything, it’s also just that I like to travel and get to know new places.
+But apart from this point of raising awareness I didn’t do it to achieve some world records or anything, it’s also just that I like to travel and get to know new places.

-Throughout these years I’ve met many great people through this marathon blog.
+Throughout these years I’ve met many great people through this website.
 So if you’re thinking about talking to me, feel free to send me an e-mail!